And the numbers continue to rise as these high school students go on to college.

 But parents can make a difference.

-We have to responsibility to explicitly inform our kids that they have choices and that the choices they make will always have consequences.
+We have the responsibility to explicitly inform our kids that they have choices and that the choices they make will always have consequences.

 (4) Be Supportive, Non-judgmental and Available – and Intervene When Necessary

-But if their judgment is impaired by the onset of a serious mental health struggle, and they fail to get help in a possibly life-threatening situation, don’t hesitate, jump in a car, get on a plane, and get to their campus asap to help them find the assistance they need.
+But if their judgment is impaired by the onset of a serious mental health struggle, and they fail to get help in a possibly life-threatening situation, don’t hesitate to jump in a car or get on a plane, and get to their campus asap to help them find the assistance they need.